Community Project Partnerships

 A Community Project Partnership must:

-- Include a significant volunteer component for JLNO members with a variety of hours and days; We are unable to support projects that only or mainly require weekday daytime shifts
+- Include a significant volunteer component for JLNO members with a variety of hours and days.
+We are unable to support projects that require weekday daytime shifts.

 - Have a positive, recognizable, and measureable impact in the community

 - Align with JLNO's focus area of Advancing the Wellbeing of Women